Teemo6/Visualization_of_Allocations/README.md

 ## How to install
 ### Obtaining VSIX file
 In order to install the extension, you have to acquire VSIX (Visual Studio extension installer) file.
-You can either create it from source code yourself, or download it from [release folder](https://gitlab.kiv.zcu.cz/lipka/visualisation-of-allocations/-/tree/main/release?ref_type=heads), where is the latest build.
+You can either create it from this source code yourself, or download it from [release folder](https://gitlab.kiv.zcu.cz/lipka/visualisation-of-allocations/-/tree/main/release?ref_type=heads), where is the latest build.

 ### Creating VSIX from the source code
 If you have decided to download the VSIX file from the [release folder](https://gitlab.kiv.zcu.cz/lipka/visualisation-of-allocations/-/tree/main/release?ref_type=heads), **skip this section**.